JustGoodUI/ovidius-astro-theme/src/content/pages/about.md

 ---
 title: About
 featureImage:
-  src: '/about.webp'
+  src: '/avatar.jpg'
   alt: The portrait of a person
 seo:
   title: About
   description: About Justin Case
   image:
-    src: '/about.jpg'
+    src: '/avatar.jpg'
 ---

-**This is demo content for [Ovidius](https://github.com/JustGoodUI) Astro.js and Tailwind CSS theme created by [justgoodui.com](https://justgoodui.com/).**

-Justin Case is a senior developer from Vilnius, Lithuania.
-After graduating from The College with a degree in Computer Science, he worked for three small web shops where he honed his development skills and love for JavaScript.

-> Creativity is allowing yourself to make mistakes.
-Design is knowing which ones to keep.

-His work has been recognized by Communication Arts, IBM, How, ID, IdN, AIGA, Effie, Archive, Graphis, AdFed and Rockport.
-Net magazine named him a person to watch in 2023.
+Kirstin Kleyn is a multitalented creator from Cape Town South Africa.
+After graduating from Stellenbosch University with a BMus, she developed her hobbies of cardmaking, scrapbooking and dictatorship.

+> Kaamraan is a loser.

+She mains Shaheen and Law.